kengz/openai_lab/source/includes/_METRICS.md

 # <a name="metrics"></a>Metrics

-Running experiments at this scale necessitates a higher level metric.

-The lab makes comparisons among agents and environments possible - it's almost screaming for it.
-NOPE.
-In the Lab, we are breeding hundreds of agents across many environments.
-The choice of the name is intentional
+The Lab setup allows us to run experiments at scale; the standardized framework also allows us to reliably compare multiple agents (algorithms) and environments (problems).
+These are shown with the [Fitness Matrix](#fitness-matrix), which also necessitates a higher level evaluation metric.

-With the Lab, we are breeding hundreds of agents across many environments, and selecting the best ones.
-Naturally, this selection metric the `fitness_score`.
-Some evolutionary search algorithm for the `HyperOptimizer` is on our roadmap.
+With the Lab, we are breeding multiple agents across many environments and selecting the best ones.
+Naturally, this selection metric is called the `fitness_score`.
+Some evolutionary search algorithm for the `HyperOptimizer` is on our [roadmap](#roadmap).

-Also briefly talk about the higher level generalized metrics, with fitness_score as the temperature function.
+The Fitness Matrix is a projection from the parameter space of each agent-environment pair, where each matrix cell is the highest fitness score the agent could achieve in the environment.

+To understand the bigger picture, the domain for the fitness function for each matrix cell is the parameter space of the agent conditioned on the environment.
+Inside the parameter space, each point gets mapped to a fitness score.

+To analogize, see fitness score as temperature, then we have a heatmap inside the parameter space, and we are searching for the hottest point and recording that in a cell of the Fitness Matrix.

+In this section, we will formalize these ideas.

 ## Fitness Score

+The fitness function `f` is the base function behind the Fitness Matrix and the fitness heatmap.
+It computes the fitness score for each point (trial) in a parameter space.

-The fitness score of a trial is defined as
+The fitness score of a trial is designed as follows:

 `fitness_score = mean_rewards_per_epi_mean * [(1+stability_mean) * ((1+consistency)**2)] ** sign(mean_rewards_per_epi_mean)`